BuddyForms/BuddyForms-Hierarchical-Posts/readme.txt

 == Description ==

-This is the BuddyForms extension for Hierarchical Custom Post Types.
+This is the BuddyForms extension for Hierarchical Posts.
 You need the BuddyForms plugin installed for the plugin to work. <a href="http://buddyforms.com" target="_blank">Get BuddyForms now!</a>

 Select forms as hierarchical.
 Parent post = (Journal) and child post = (log)